amwelles/doggambit/src/services.md

 | ------------ | ----------- | ---- | ---- |
 | Drop-in/Walk | $15         | $15  | $5   |
 | Pet Sitting  | N/A         | $35  | $5   |

+## Refund Policy

+100% refund if you cancel within 7 days of start date.
+50% refund up to the start date.